What is the F-gas Regulation Review and what key considerations should be taken into account to achieve the common goal in GHG emissions reduction?

 According to its impact assessment, the current F-gas Regulation 517/2014 intends to reduce the EU’s F-gas emissions by two-thirds by 2030 compared with 2014 levels.
 The Commission must explore a 50 – 55% reduction target for total GHG emissions under the climate law proposal.
 If the two-thirds reduction is achieved for HFCs and if total GHG emissions are reduced by 40 – 55% by 2030 then HFC emissions would then contribute about 1.1 – 1.5% to the total.

-The European Commission has stated that a recast of the F-gas Regulation is likely by end of 2021, in line with the climate law proposal, which requires the Commission to review, and where necessary propose to revise by June 2021, all relevant policy instruments to achieve the additional 2030 emission reductions.
+A Commission proposal for a new Regulation is expected by April 2022, in line with the climate law proposal, which requires the Commission to review, and where necessary propose to revise by June 2021, all relevant policy instruments to achieve the additional 2030 emission reductions.

 Refining the implementation

 of the current regulation

 To help combat illegal trade

 How F-Gas Review relates to Climate Law and Green Deal

 HFOs and HCFOs are a disruptive technology that bridges the historical divide between maximizing safety (achieved through the use of non-flammable, low order of toxicity, but high GWP HFCs) and minimizing GWP (achieved through the use of low GWP, but highly flammable hydrocarbons or toxic ammonia).
 The available HFOs and HCFOs have varied physical properties enabling the optimum choice to be selected for a diverse range of applications, something that cannot be achieved with CO2.